keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 For this objective, there are both failure and warning criteria:

-* objective will fail if the percentile 95 is less than 600
+* the objective will fail if the percentile 95 is less than 600
-* there will be a warning in case the value is in between 300 and 500
+* there will be a warning in case the value is between 300 and 500

-The total score shows that this analysis should overall score 90% of all objectives to pass or 75 to get a warning.
+The total score shows that this analysis should have an overall score of 90% to pass or 75% to get a warning.
-Since the objective is one only, this means that we either will pass with 100% (response time is less than 600) or fail with 0%(slower response time)
+Since the objective is only one, this means that we either will pass with 100% (response time is less than 600) or fail with 0% (slower response time).

 The objective points to the corresponding AnalysisValueTemplate:
 {{< embed path="/metrics-operator/config/samples/metrics_v1alpha3_analysisvaluetemplate.yaml" >}}

-This template tell us that we will query a provider called prometheus using this query:
+This template tells us that we will query a provider called `prometheus` using this query:

 ```shell
  sum(kube_pod_container_resource_limits{node='{{.nodename}}'}) - sum(kube_node_status_capacity{node='{{.nodename}}'})